Battle of the Catalaunian Plains: Prelude

 By 450 AD, the Romans had restored their authority in much of the province of Gaul, although control over all of the provinces beyond Italy was continuing to diminish.
 Armorica was only nominally part of the empire, and Germanic tribes occupying Roman territory had been forcibly settled and bound by treaty as Foederati under their own leaders.
 Northern Gaul between the Rhine north of Xanten and the Lys (Germania Inferior) had unofficially been abandoned to the Salian Franks.
 The Visigoths on the Garonne were growing restive, but still holding to their treaty.
 The Burgundians in Sapaudia were more submissive, but likewise awaiting an opening for revolt.
 The Alans on the Loire and in Valentinois were more loyal, having served the Romans since the defeat of Jovinus in 411 and the Siege of Bazas in 414.
 The parts of Gaul still securely in Roman control were the Mediterranean coastline; a region including Aurelianum (present-day Orléans) along the Seine and the Loire as far north as Soissons and Arras; the middle and upper Rhine to Cologne; and downstream along the Rhône.

 The historian Jordanes states that Attila was enticed by the Vandal king Genseric to wage war on the Visigoths.
 At the same time, Genseric would attempt to sow strife between the Visigoths and the Western Roman Empire.
-However, Jordanes' account of Gothic history is notoriously unreliable.
-(Note: Connor Whately notes that Jordanes' entire work may in fact be a political statement on the campaigns of Belisarius and the policies of Justinian, who also considers the Battle of Chalons to be the climax of the piece.
+However, Jordanes's account of Gothic history is notoriously unreliable.
+(Note: Connor Whately notes that Jordanes's entire work may in fact be a political statement on the campaigns of Belisarius and the policies of Justinian, who also considers the Battle of Chalons to be the climax of the piece.
 Barnish thinks it was used to portray Theodoric the Great as the new Aetius and Clovis as the new Attila.
-Hyun Jin Kim suggests the account is an allusion to the Battle of Marathon and severely distorted to fit Herodotus' narrative format.
+Hyun Jin Kim suggests the account is an allusion to the Battle of Marathon and severely distorted to fit Herodotus's narrative format.
 Therefore, any claims by Jordanes must be rigorously scrutinised, and the possibility that his entire account may be fabricated cannot be excluded.)
 Modern scholars believe that this explanation was Jordanes projecting contemporary events and political opinions onto Attila's time, and it was likely not original to Priscus.
 Christiensen points out that Amalafrida, wife of Thrasamund, was imprisoned and murdered by Hilderic after Thrasamund's death in 523, and that the tale of the blinding of Theodoric's daughter by Huneric was a fabrication.